kustomzone/dnslive-cli/README.md

 After you setup your zone, you can host your website with [DNS Live Free Web Hosting](https://github.com/realrasengan/dnslive-webhost).

+This should not be used for production quality websites/DNS but is great for personal use!

 ### Install
 ```
 git clone https://github.com/realrasengan/dnslive-cli